 The most recent grade is used regardless of whether it is higher or lower than the previous grade.
 If the repeat results in the grade of “F” and the student had previously earned a grade higher than “F,” the “F” replaces the grade in the calculation of the grade point average, and the student loses the credits since no credits are granted when a grade of “F” is earned.
 Grades earned in three or more attempts of a course do not replace prior grades but are included in the grade point average.

 An enrollment procedure for students who were previously enrolled at University of Wisconsin-Platteville, left for a time period, and wish to continue their studies.

 The process of being advised, selecting courses appropriate to the student’s academic goals, and enrolling in PASS.

 A unit of time, generally 16 weeks in duration.
-University of Wisconsin-Platteville has two semesters (fall and spring), and a summer session which is typically ten weeks.
+The University of Wisconsin-Platteville has two semesters (fall and spring), and a summer session that is typically ten weeks.

 A student who has not matriculated as a degree-seeking student.

 Student Conduct Code